 Cost of DACA

 The fee to request consideration of deferred action for childhood arrivals, including employment authorization and biometric services, is $495, and cannot be waived.
+In very rare circumstances, there is a DACA fee exemption.

 What Happens After Filing Form I-821D